Toloka/docs/en/guide/concepts/use-object-storage.md

     {% endnote %}

-1. In the[TSV file with tasks](pool_csv.md), paste the links in the column that matches the input data field to which this data is passed.
+1. In the[file with tasks](pool_csv.md), paste the links in the column that matches the input data field to which this data is passed.

     For example, if you want to use images in the `image` field, specify the file links in the `INPUT:image` column: